jasonmichels/out-of-office/README.md

 # Out Of Office Board

 ### Introduction
-This service will help manage employees out of office status
+This service will help manage employees out of office status.
+This is a work in progress and not built to be used by anyone at this time.

 ### Run
 ```sh